hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_route.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this CDN FrontDoor Route.
+* `name` - (Required) The name which should be used for this Front Door Route.
 Valid values must begin with a letter or number, end with a letter or number and may only contain letters, numbers and hyphens with a maximum length of 90 characters.
-Changing this forces a new CDN FrontDoor Route to be created.
+Changing this forces a new Front Door Route to be created.

-* `cdn_frontdoor_endpoint_id` - (Required) The resource ID of the CDN FrontDoor Endpoint where this CDN FrontDoor Route should exist.
-Changing this forces a new CDN FrontDoor Route to be created.
+* `cdn_frontdoor_endpoint_id` - (Required) The resource ID of the Front Door Endpoint where this Front Door Route should exist.
+Changing this forces a new Front Door Route to be created.

-* `cdn_frontdoor_origin_group_id` - (Required) The resource ID of the CDN FrontDoor Origin Group where this CDN FrontDoor Route should be created.
+* `cdn_frontdoor_origin_group_id` - (Required) The resource ID of the Front Door Origin Group where this Front Door Route should be created.

-* `cdn_frontdoor_origin_ids` - (Required) One or more CDN FrontDoor Origin resource IDs that this CDN FrontDoor Route will link to.
+* `cdn_frontdoor_origin_ids` - (Required) One or more Front Door Origin resource IDs that this Front Door Route will link to.

 * `forwarding_protocol` - (Required) The Protocol that will be use when forwarding traffic to backends.
 Possible values are `HttpOnly`, `HttpsOnly` or `MatchRequest`.

 * `patterns_to_match` - (Required) The route patterns of the rule.

-* `supported_protocols` - (Required) One or more Protocols supported by this CDN FrontDoor Route.
+* `supported_protocols` - (Required) One or more Protocols supported by this Front Door Route.
 Possible values are `Http` or `Https`.

 ~> **NOTE:** If `https_redirect_enabled` is set to `true` the `supported_protocols` field must contain both `Http` and `Https` values.